tlorans/defi-gmx-v2/foundry/exercises/long.md

 Implement the `getPositionKey` function to calculate the unique key for the position.

+> Hints
+>
-> Hint - Look for the function `Position.getPositionKey` inside [gmx-synthetics](https://github.com/gmx-io/gmx-synthetics)
+> - Look for the function `Position.getPositionKey` inside [gmx-synthetics](https://github.com/gmx-io/gmx-synthetics/blob/caf3dd8b51ad9ad27b0a399f668e3016fd2c14df/contracts/position/Position.sol#L191-L194)
+> - The `Position` library is already imported for this exercise.

 ## Task 4: Get position details